consortium/iSTPWG/README.md

-# indie_SAGE-Technical-Publishing-Working-Group
+# indie_SAGE Technical Publishing Working Group (iSTPWG)

-A research working group to provide technical publishing assistance for The Independent Scientific Advisory Group for Emergencies (SAGE) in the fight against COVID
+A research working group to provide technical publishing assistance for The Independent Scientific Advisory Group for Emergencies (SAGE) in the fight against COVID.